 - 1. Is the claim clear? - 2.
 Are the claim and its supporting arguments well argued? - 3.
 Are counterarguments fairly presented and addressed? - 4.
 Is sufficient background given to explain issues to the target audience? - 5.
 Are sources quoted and cited appropriately? - 6.
 Are the mechanics and style of writing appropriate?

 Failure to include your name on your assignment -10%

-Submit a PDF to T-Square.
+Submit a PDF to T-Square, and bring a printed copy to class.